-Exposures exceeding large exposure limits including exposures to controllers of US\$ 7,147 thousand were risk weighted at 800% in arriving at the consolidated credit risk weighted assets as of 30 June 2020.
+The following exposures were risk weighted at 800% in arriving at credit risk weighted assets:

 4.10 Equity position in banking book

 UGB's business model is focused on offering investment banking and commercial banking services through a network of financial services entities spread across the Middle East North Africa (MENA) region.
 These entities are treated as strategic assets of the Bank held with long-term perspective and contribute significantly towards the Bank's bottom line.